5 Ways Technology Puts Your Health at Risk & 5 Hacks to Safeguard

 Not even technology and medical miracles have found a way to burn excess calories without some exercise.
 Sitting more and moving less results in weight gain.

 Don’t worry, though.
 The same technology can be flipped into a healthcare benefit.
 There are hundreds of exercise routine apps available on smartphones.
 Finding one that fits your personality and activity preferences, even if you travel a lot, is easy.
 Once you establish a favorite, sticking with it can offset some of your screen time.
+This greatly reduces the health risk from tech.

 Most people spend five or more hours a day at some kind of digital screen.
 Did you know when you work at a computer screen for extended periods of time, you forget to blink?
 Research studies reveal you blink ten times less than usual when sitting at a computer display.
 This deprives your eyes of necessary moisture.